knobs-dials/renicer/README.md

 # renicer

-Wrapper that eases renice+ionice.
-Reads from /proc, /etc/passwd.
+Wrapper that eases using renice and ionice on specific processes.

 Example use: